 As you will see, numerous studies have shown that nutrients in certain foods straight up give you shiny hair and tough nails, while other research has shown a lack of some vitamins and nutrients is bad news for your appearance.
-Check out the list below for foods that will give you a healthy makeover without the hefty price tag, and when you're done here start prepping for the warmer weather with 10 Quick Tricks to Get Slim for Summer!
+Check out the list below for foods that will give you a healthy makeover without the hefty price tag, and when you're done here start prepping with the 21 Best Healthy Cooking Hacks of All Time.

 For Strong Hair